wqiaojoe/jekyll-now/_posts/2014-3-3-Hello-World.md

 - **COMMUNITY_AREA_NAME** Community actual name
 - **PERCENT HOUSEHOLDS BELOW POVERTY** Percent of households living below the federal poverty level
 - **PER_CAPITA_INCOME** Community Area Per capita income is estimated as the sum of tract-level aggregate incomes divided by the total population

+### Data Collection and Data Preparation

+Both datasets are available in Chicago Data Portal.
+To get the full dataset, one is able to extract it through Chicago API, powered by Socrata.
+As the project is interested in a certain period (9 years spanning 2008), crime data of year 2004 to 2012 has been extracted from the database, which contains 3686677 rows and 22 columns.
+In contrast, Census Data available officially is only from 2008 to 2012 and is relatively small.

+The first step of the preparation of both datasets is to filter the interested features which has been introduced in the beginning of the section.
+After filtering, NaN rows in Chicago Crime Data have been dropped and proper data types have been redefined for features such as community area number, latitudes and longitudes.
+Similar cleaning work was done to Census Data.
+For convenience, the names of common features of both datasets are kept consistent.